gbmhunter/blog/content/electronics/components/power-regulators/switch-mode-power-supplies-smps/control-methodologies/_index.md

 It's important to notice that the left-hand "op-amp" symbol is an analogue amplifier (output is equal to the difference in the inputs, multiplied by a gain) but the right-hand "op-amp" symbol is a comparator (comparator output is either high or low depending on the sign of the difference in the inputs).
 {{% /aside %}}

+One benefit from controlling the peak current is that we can easily limit the maximum current through the inductor by limiting the maximum value that the control signal `\(i_C(t)\)` can ever be.
+We might want to do this to make sure the inductor current never exceeds it's maximum rating (usually the minimum of it's [saturation current](/electronics/components/inductors/#saturation-current) or [rated current](/electronics/components/inductors/#rated-current)).

 **How Does This Circuit Work?**

 1. The feedback voltage from the output resistor divider is compared to `\(V_{REF}\)`.
 The difference is amplified by the voltage feedback op-amp and fed into the comparator.
 This is compared with a voltage proportional to the inductor current.